 Other useful info about travel in Malaysia

-50. Langkawi is a duty-free area, which means that most of its shops look like airport stores selling chocolates, bags, perfumes, and naturally alcohol.
+#50.
+Langkawi is a duty-free area, which means that most of its shops look like airport stores selling chocolates, bags, perfumes, and, naturally, alcohol.

-Our Recommended Travel Guide Books For Malaysia
+Our Recommended Malaysia Travel Guide Books

 All in all, Malaysia is an incredibly diverse country, both in culture and natural beauty.
 Besides, these peculiarities make it even more interesting and a great option for your next trip!